evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 **Add a test monitoring panel**.
 Let's add a simple Panel to show Test results over time.
 This time, you will see how to use the Python API to manage dashboards as code.
 This is an option: you can always add panels from the UI as well.

-First, connect to the Project to load the updated configuration of panels back to Python.
+First, connect to the Project to load the updated dashboard configuration back to Python.
 You need this if you just added the Panels in the UI.
 If you skip this step, the new Test panels will override the Tabs you already have.

 You can copy the Project ID from above the dashboard: